fmorton/Birdbrain-Python-Library-2/docs/index.rst

-..
-BirdBrain-Python-Library-2 documentation master file, created by sphinx-quickstart on Mon Oct 27 14:53:02 2025.
+.. robot-birdbrain documentation master file, created by sphinx-quickstart on Mon Oct 27 14:53:02 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BirdBrain-Python-Library-2 documentation
+robot-birdbrain documentation
 ========================================

 Add your content using ``reStructuredText`` syntax.
 See the